top of page

 Easter Egg Hunts — Best Picks

-• The Grounds of Alexandria — more styled and photogenic, great if you want something a bit more curated and special
+• The Grounds of Alexandria — More styled and photogenic, great for something a bit more curated and special.

-Tip: These usually book out early, so worth planning ahead.
+Tip: These usually book out early, so plan ahead!

-Tip: Good if you want a full day without needing to plan multiple stops.
+Tip: Perfect for a full day without needing to plan multiple stops.

 Tip: Easy to pair with Darling Harbour plans.

-• Sydney Harbour Bridge Climb (Easter experience) — something completely different if you want a more unique experience
+• Sydney Harbour Bridge Climb (Easter experience) — Something completely different if you want a unique experience.

-Tip: Best suited to older kids or if you’re doing something a bit special.
+Tip: Best suited for older kids or if you’re doing something special.

-• Manly Q Station Easter Egg-Stravaganza — set in bushland with harbour views, this one feels more like a full day out than just a quick event
+• Manly Q Station Easter Egg-Stravaganza — Set in bushland with harbour views, this feels more like a full day out than just a quick event.

-👉 If you want something simple, go Zoo.
+👉 If you want something simple, go for the Zoo.

 👉 If you want something a bit more special, The Grounds or Q Station are worth it.